codyss/fieldbookgolf/README.md

 2) Set up views to display data in pretty way - DONE

-3) Sink up kimono tee times api to show tee times too (leverage previous formatting
+3) Sink up kimono tee times api to show tee times too (leverage previous formatting) - DONE

 4) Test ability to save tee times access to fieldbook database
+  - 'Create pseudo booking functionality, where if a tee time is clicked it is added to a new sheet'

+5) Sorting on the tee times page

+6) Build search page